merces/pev/README.md

-# pev
+# readpe

-just a redirect
+pev has moved to github.com/mentebinaria/readpe and has a new maintainer. :)